gowatertech/gowater/replit.md

 ## Recent Changes

+### November 11, 2025 - Mobile Clientes UI Simplification with Account Payment Integration

+#### Simplified Customer Balance View
+Streamlined the mobile clientes detail view for improved user experience:
+-   **UI Simplification**: Replaced the detailed CustomerBalance component with a clean Card showing current balance and a direct action button.
+-   **New Feature**: Added "Abono a Cuenta" button that opens the AccountPaymentDialog directly from the customer details view.
+-   **Better UX**: Reduced cognitive load by eliminating the detailed transaction history from the modal, focusing on the most common action (making payments).
+-   **Impact**: Drivers can now quickly access the payment functionality for any customer with fewer taps and less visual clutter.

+#### AccountPaymentDialog Preselection Enhancement
+Enhanced AccountPaymentDialog to support automatic customer preselection:
+-   **New Prop**: Added optional `preselectedCustomerId` prop to AccountPaymentDialog component.
+-   **Auto-Selection Logic**: When opened from mobile clientes, the dialog automatically selects the customer and displays their name in the search input.
+-   **Smart Guard**: Implemented `!selectedCustomerId` guard in the useEffect to prevent unwanted re-selection when TanStack Query refetches data (e.g., on window focus or after mutations).
+-   **User Control**: Users can still manually change to a different customer if needed, and the selection remains stable across refetches.
+-   **Impact**: Seamless workflow where the customer is already selected when the payment dialog opens, reducing manual steps while preserving flexibility.

 ### November 11, 2025 - Mobile Order Editing and List Synchronization

 #### Total Update After Editing Products